tier4/caret_doc/docs/configuration/inter_node_data_path.md

     communication_filter = comm_filter)
 ```

-### Combine paths
+### Path combining

 If the path from `source node` to `destination node` is too long, `Architecture.search_paths()` takes a long time and may find many paths that don't need to be considered.
 It may be laborious to select a correct target path.
-`Architecture.combine_path()` combines paths which are found by `Architecture.search_paths()`.
+`Architecture.combine_path()` combines two paths which are found by `Architecture.search_paths()`.
-By searching short paths and combining them repeatedly, you can get a target path (Ex. from head node to tail node of a target application).
+By searching short paths and combining them repeatedly, you can get a target path.
+It is more efficient than searching a longer path directly according to "divide-and-conquer" method.

-`Architecture.combine_path()` can combine when the connect nodes, which are the tail node of the first path and the head node of the second path, are same.
+Usage of `Architecture.combine_path()` is as following.

 ```python
 paths_1 = arch.search_paths('source_node',